Hank Fort: Career

+Children's theater

+Fort was active for many years in the Nashville Children's Theater, after participating in it herself when she was a child.
+It is a project that began as a Junior League undertaking, but grew into a larger community project.
+Fort was head of the project in Nashville to become one of the first junior theaters in the US to become self-sustaining.

 "Fortnightly"

 In 1935, Fort created a ballroom dancing class for youth in Nashville called "Fortnightly".
 The lessons became a tradition of teaching dance along with the social niceties of the ballroom to generations of Nashville youth.
-Fort joined with a business partner, Mrs. Martha Perkins Trousdale, and later Carol Woolwine to get the school going.
+Fort joined with a business partner, Mrs. Martha Perkins Trousdale and later Carol Woolwine, to get the school going.
 Initially classes were at country clubs or Nashville's Parmer School; Fort came to terms with Albertine Maxwell to use her home at 3325 West End Avenue.
 The school endured for 23 years and was a well-known rite of passage for youngsters in the sixth, seventh and eighth grades.
 Some students thought "Fortnightly" was named for Mrs. Fort.
 She said, "It came as a shock to them that the name came from the twice-a-month meetings".
 Former student Tom Henderson, said, "An annual costume party held at the old Centennial Club on 8th Avenue for all pupils was the highlight of the year during that time and was the talk of the town".
 After Fort left Nashville for New York and Washington, the school continued operating and Fort commuted to Nashville at the beginning of the season and again for the masquerade ball at the end.

 Death

 Fort died on January 12, 1973, in Washington, D.C.
+Liz Carpenter wrote her obituary.
+At her memorial service, Barry Goldwater gave her eulogy and read a prayer he had written.